Michael Dogbe

-Michael Dogbe (born May 5, 1996) is an American football defensive end for the Arizona Cardinals of the National Football League (NFL).
-He played college football at Temple.
+Michael Dogbe (born May 5, 1996) is an American professional football defensive end.
+He played college football for the Temple Owls and was selected by the Arizona Cardinals of the National Football League (NFL) in the seventh round of the 2019 NFL draft.

 Professional career

+Arizona Cardinals

-Dogbe was drafted by the Arizona Cardinals in the seventh round (249th overall) of the 2019 NFL Draft.
-He played in 8 games for the Cardinals in his rookie year.
+Dogbe was drafted by the Arizona Cardinals in the seventh round (249th overall) of the 2019 NFL draft.
+He played in eight games for the Cardinals in his rookie year.

 On September 8, 2020, Dogbe was waived by the Cardinals and re-signed to the practice squad the next day.
-He was elevated to the active roster on November 7, November 19, and November 28 for the team's weeks 9, 11, and 12 games against the Miami Dolphins, Seattle Seahawks, and New England Patriots, and reverted to the practice squad after each game.
+He was elevated to the active roster on November 7, November 19, and November 28 for the team's weeks 9, 11, and 12 games against the Miami Dolphins, Seattle Seahawks, and New England Patriots.
 He recorded his first career sack against Seattle.
 On January 5, 2021, Dogbe signed a reserve/futures contract with the Cardinals.

 On March 14, 2022, Dogbe signed a one-year contract extension with the Cardinals.
 He played in nine games before being released on November 10 and re-signed to the practice squad.
 He was promoted to the active roster on December 24.

+Jacksonville Jaguars

+On March 22, 2023, Dogbe signed a one-year contract with the Jacksonville Jaguars.
+He was released on August 29, 2023.

+Houston Texans

+On September 13, 2023, Dogbe signed with the Houston Texans, active roster but was released six days later.

+Minnesota Vikings

+On October 31, 2023, Dogbe was signed to the Minnesota Vikings practice squad.
+He was released on November 14.

+Personal life

+Dogbe was born in the United States to Nigerian parents.